capstoneelibriaries/JNS-Libraries/concept/script.md

 E-libraries is a mobile responsive online book store that enables users to trade used books with one another.
 This application was constructed using the Spring Boot Framework on the back end; Thymeleaf, Modern Javascript and bootstrap on the front end.
 It leverages the Open Library API, and other technologies that we will explore throughout this presentation.
-Our use of Spring caused our code to conform to common object oriented design patters, such as the build pattern, the singleton pattern, and the model-view-controller pattern.
+Our use of Spring caused our code to conform to common object oriented design patters, such as the model-view-controller pattern.
 #### Registration
 Here we have the registration form, all fields in this form, and across the application are locked down with HTML5 attributes.
 Our use of such technologies balances both a low memory footprint as well as security.
 The fields you are seeing here are bound to the many java models on the